dougeby/IntuneDocs/intune-classic/deploy-use/wipe-for-exchange-managed-mobile-devices.md

 ---
 # required metadata

-title: Wipe for Exchange managed mobile devices | Microsoft Docs
+title: Wipe for Exchange managed mobile devices
 description: Microsoft Intune allows you to wipe or reset mobile devices that are managed using Exchange ActiveSync (EAS) with the Intune Exchange Connector
 keywords:
+author: andredm7
-author: andredm7ms.author: andredm
+ms.author: andredm
 manager: angrobe
 ms.date: 11/14/2016
 ms.topic: article